What Do Political Scientist Do?

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In 2016, there was an estimated number of 7,300 jobs in the United States for Political Scientist.
+In the United States, there were 7,300 jobs for Political Scientist in 2016.
 New jobs are being produced at a rate of 2.7% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Political Scientist by 2026.
-Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.
+There will be an estimated 700 positions for Political Scientist per year.

 The states with the most job growth for Political Scientist are North Carolina, Ohio, and Washington.
 Watch out if you plan on working in Texas, Pennsylvania, or Maryland.
 These states have the worst job growth for this type of profession.